wachilt/kirby-themes/README.md

 ## Submit a theme

-1. [Search](https://github.com/jenstornell/kirby-themes/issues) for the thems to make sure it does not already exist.
+1. [Search](https://github.com/jenstornell/kirby-themes/issues) for the theme to make sure it does not already exist.
 1. [Add the theme](https://github.com/jenstornell/kirby-themes/issues/new).
 1. Don't close the issue.